 "Play is great for children's well-being and development.
 When planning and providing play opportunities, the goal is to not eliminate risk but to weigh up the risks and benefits.
 No child will learn about risk if they are wrapped up in cotton wool" (Health and Safety Executive, HSE, 2012).
 "HSE fully recognises that play brings the world to life for children.
 It provides for an exploration and understanding of their abilities; helps them to learn and develop; and exposes them to the realities of the world in which they will live, which is a world not free from risk but rather one where risk is ever-present.
 The opportunity for play develops a child's risk awareness and prepares them for their future lives" (HSE, 2012).

 As mentioned above by the HSE, it is important children are provided with the opportunities to take risks.
 Activities that pose risks will be managed by the Forest School Leader through a carefully thought-out risk assessment.
-Where appropriate/necessary these risk assessments will be shared with supporting adults.
 When/if Forest School sessions take place off-site risk assessments will be uploaded to Evolve (Herts).
 Permission will need to be granted by the Headteacher or another agreed adult.